 Because of the critical service needs in the Glades communities, CareerSource Palm Beach County operates the West Career Center in Belle Glade and plays a leading role in collaborative efforts to increase employment and economic development there.
 CareerSource and its community partners were selected to receive the U.S. Department of Agriculture’s Community Development Award/Rural Community of the Year in 2015 for the success of these efforts.

-Since these efforts began in mid-2011, CareerSource has helped place more than 8,400 Glades area residents into jobs and provided more than $1.25 million in training funds to local employers and residents.
+During the past 5 program years, CareerSource has helped place 5,500 Glades area residents into jobs and provided more than $1.7 million in training funds to local employers and residents.

 Other collaborative efforts include:

 - Increased outreach to actual and potential major projects in the area.
-A direct result of this has been the addition of 2 new major area employers that are expected to ultimately provide up to 425 jobs.
+A direct result of this has been the addition of 3 new area employers and a fourth that is in progress.
+Together they are expected to ultimately provide more than 300 jobs.

 - Connecting project developers and organizations to buy local with purchases of more than $25 million in products and services from businesses in the Glades communities since 2009.